onkr0d/HackHarvard22-Repo/README.md

 ## ℹ️ Overview

-Some days feel like nothing but good vibes, while some make you feel like .
-But throught it all, music has been by your side to give you an encompassing experience.
-The Dynamic Playlist Curation app allows you to snap a quick pic of yourself, analyzes your current mood, and incorporates other metrics to determine the best songs that are fit just for you!
-It's a great way to discover songs that sounds just right at the right time.
+Some days might feel like nothing but good vibes, while others might feel a bit slow.
+Throught it all, music has been by your side to give you an encompassing experience.
+Using the Dynamic Playlist Curation (DPC) app, all you have to do is snap a quick pic of yourself, and DPC will take care of the rest!
+The app analyzes your current mood, and incorporates other metrics like the current weather and time of day to determine the best songs for your current mood.
+It's a great way to discover songs that sound just right at the right time.
 We hope you'll enjoy the 10-song playlist that we've created especially for you!

 ### ✍️ Authors